Wärtsilä Vasa: Lubrication

-Starting Mechanism
+Starting mechanism

 Air is utilized to start the engines.
 Each cylinder head is equipped with a start air valve that delivers high-pressure air to the cylinder upon startup.
 This provides the engine the initial rotation force needed to achieve combustion.

-Fresh Water Cooling
+Fresh water cooling

 Treated fresh water is used for cooling of the cylinder, charge air, turbocharger, and oil.
 Freshwater cooling is divided into two systems the HT (High Temperature) cooling the cylinders and turbocharger and the LT (Low Temperature) cooling the oil and charge air.
 The freshwater temperature is closely regulated with a thermostatic valve to achieve optimum efficiency.
-At low engine loads the charge can be too cool, which can cause incomplete combustion.
+At low engine loads, the charge can be too cold, which can cause incomplete combustion.
 To counteract this heat rejected to the lubrication oil can be used to heat the freshwater, which in turn heats the charge air enough to ensure complete combustion.

-Control Systems
+Control systems

-Vasa engines have the capability of being started remotely away from the engine or manually by manipulation of valves on start air system.
-Safeguards are in place to assure that accidental startup does not occur.
+Vasa engines can start remotely away from the engine or manually by manipulating the valves on the start air system.
 Upon startup engine speed is controlled by a governor, which mechanically adjusts fuel delivery to match the load demanded of the engine.

 Conditions are also in place to protect the engine.
-During operation an engine will automatically cease injection if all preset conditions are not met.
-In addition, emergency situations may also trip the engine to prevent catastrophic failure and crew casualties.
+During operation, an engine will automatically cease injection if all preset conditions are not met.

 Applications

-Primarily used for power generation and diesel-electric propulsion plants.
-The engines run well at a constant speed making them great generator prime movers.
-Because they are non-reversible they are not widely used as propulsion engines.
-The engines were utilized to provide electrical power for both propulsion and auxiliary services.
-Due to their ability to run on HFO (heavy fuel oil) or MDO (Marine Diesel Oil) many ships were outfitted with the Vasa series engines.
+These engines are primarily used for power generation and diesel-electric propulsion plants.
+Since they are non-reversible, they are not widely used as propulsion engines.
+The engines were used to provide electrical power for both propulsion and auxiliary services.
+Due to their ability to run on heavy fuel oil (HFO) or MDO (Marine Diesel Oil), many ships were equipped with the Vasa series engines.

-In the power generation industry these engines are used as auxiliary generators or a means of backup power generation.
+In the power generation industry, these engines are used as auxiliary generators or as backup power generators.